jpxue/Google_Image_Downloader/README.md

 ###### "ImageDownloader.exe wallpaper C:\Users\JP\Desktop\OutputFolder\"

 # Details
-Threads can be modified by changing the 'ThreadDivider' constant in Google.vb Google limits the amount of images shown to <1000.
-I have tried searching for ways to overcome this but have found none yet :(
+Threads can be modified by changing the 'ThreadDivider' constant in Google.

+Google limits the amount of images shown to <1000; I have tried searching for ways to overcome this but have found none yet :(